OPENING TIMES Adornes Museum, Jerusalem Chapel and shop

 Adornes Domain is situated in a low-traffic neighbourhood.
 There is a cycle rack on the forecourt in front of the chapel.
 An extra cycle rack will soon be installed in the garden.

-From 16/2/2017 paid car parking will be applicable everywhere in the city centre, from 9.00 a.m. to 8.00 p.m.
+Paid car parking is obligatory throughout the city centre, from 9.00 a.m. to 8.00 p.m.
 You can easily park your car in one of the underground car parks, which is usually less expensive.

 The most inexpensive and largest car park is next to the railway station: you pay € 3.50 a day, bus transfer with De Lijn to and from the city centre for 4 passengers included.
 The bus connects the railway station and the centre every five minutes.